Syazvinski/Altitude-Learning-Letter-Grade-Calculator-Website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+## Development Setup for the Official Website

+This website is the front-end part of the Altitude Learning Grade Calculator, a Chrome extension.
+The website is built using Create React App.

+### Prerequisites

+- Node.js and npm must be installed on your machine.

+### Getting Started

+1. Clone the repository from GitHub.
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install all dependencies.

+### Available Scripts

+In the project directory, you can run the following scripts:

+#### Starting the App

+- `npm start`: Runs the app in development mode at [http://localhost:3000](http://localhost:3000).
+The page will reload if you make edits, and you will also see any lint errors in the console.

+#### Testing the App

+- `npm test`: Launches the test runner in the interactive watch mode.

+#### Building the App for Production

+- `npm run build`: Builds the app for production to the `build` folder.
+It optimizes the build for the best performance, and the build is minified with filenames including the hashes.

+### Customization

+To modify the website, start by editing the React components in the `src` folder.
+Create React App has many built-in features that you can utilize.

+### Contributing

+Contributions are encouraged!
+If you have improvements or bug fixes, please make a pull request or open an issue in the repository.

+### License

+The website and extension are open-sourced under the MIT License.
+Attribution to the original creator, Stephan Yazvinski, is required for any substantial use of the code.

+### Support and Contact

+For any queries or issues, please contact Stephan Yazvinski at [syazvinski@gmail.com](mailto:syazvinski@gmail.com).